 For 100 g (3 oz) potato:

 - Carbs and proteins – 18.4 g of carbs and 2 g of protein.
-The carbs are needed for quick energy release, and the proteins for slower energy release throughout the day – both are the main energy sources we need on a daily basis.
+The carbs are needed for quick energy release.
+On the other hand, proteins are needed for slower energy release throughout the day.
+Both of them are the main energy sources we need on a daily basis.

 - Sugar – 0.8 g.
-Potato might not be too rich in sugars, but combined together with the calories and carbs, it could be a fattening food in the long run.
+Potato might not be too rich in sugars.
+However, if it combined together with the calories and carbs, it could be a fattening food in the long run.